Tax Reform and Higher Education in 2025

 Philanthropy plays a vital role in helping colleges and universities achieve their teaching, research, and public service missions.
 Endowments and other charitable donations support student financial aid, faculty, libraries, laboratories, student services, and other critical education-related activities.

 Enacted in 2017, this tax is an unprecedented and damaging policy which takes money directly away from student financial aid, teaching, and innovative research.
 Currently, about two-thirds of endowment spending supports financial aid and academic programs.
-Increasing or expanding the tax would have a devastating impact on U.S. competitiveness by undermine the ability of colleges and universities to support financial aid and pursue new breakthroughs in science and technology that strengthen our nation.
+Increasing and expanding the tax in the way proposed by the Ways and Means Committee will have a devastating impact on U.S. competitiveness by undermine the ability of colleges and universities to support financial aid and pursue new breakthroughs in science and technology that strengthen our nation.

-House Budget Committee Policies Under Review (with 10-year savings)
+House Ways and Means Committee Tax Proposal (with 10-year savings)

-Eliminate the Estate Tax ($370 billion in 10-year costs): The federal estate tax applies to estates that exceed a certain value.
+Increase the Estate Tax Cap ($212 billion): The federal estate tax applies to estates that exceed a certain value.
 Charitable donations are among the tax’s allowable deductions, which generates significant charitable giving.
-Repealing this tax would remove an incentive for high-net-worth individuals to give to charity, significantly reducing charitable contributions.
+The Ways and Means Committee has proposed increasing the exemption to an inflation-indexed $15 million.
+This proposal this would reduce the incentive for high-net-worth individuals to give to charity, reducing charitable contributions.

 Extend the Endowment Tax (H.R.
 8913) ($275 million): This bill would extend the endowment tax to more institutions by broadening the base of how the tax is calculated.
 It does so by excluding non-U.S. citizens and permanent residents from the endowment-per-student calculation, extending the tax to approximately 10-15 institutions not currently covered by it.